 - Five plant groups: based on similarity of phenology events

-In the science world ‘how” we observe and report is referred to as a protocol.
-These are the common set of procedures each researcher uses when recording new data so as to standardize the data.
+In science, ‘how” we observe and report is referred to as a protocol.
+Each protocol is a common set of procedures each researcher uses when recording new data so as to standardize the data.
 Following the same procedure minimizes potential data inconsistencies based on the individual.
-Using Budburst protocols assures that every observation report includes the same set of data points: the date, plant name, location, details about the location, and the phenophase(s) observed.
+Using Budburst protocols assures that every observation report includes the same set of data points: the date, plant name, location, and the phenophase(s) observed.

 Observing a plant requires, of course, that you first identify your plant.
 Secondly, you identify what it is, precisely, that you are seeing.
 So...